What is the Best VPN Service? [February 2020]

 In terms of numbers and specs, here’s what ExpressVPN looks like: the service has over 3000 VPN servers located in 160 different locations spread throughout 94 countries, making it one of the larger networks of VPN servers today.
 The simple, intuitive interface of the platform makes it easy to select from dozens of servers around the world quickly, without much thought on the end-user required.
 If you want to ensure your selected server and location supports a specific security protocol, however, you can use the server list provided by ExpressVPN’s website makes it easy to search for specific servers.

 Unfortunately, though ExpressVPN is packed with features and security, it doesn’t come at a cheap cost.
 This is an expensive product, even more so than what we’ve seen in other products on this list.
 The cheapest way to get into ExpressVPN is to buy their year-long subscription, which runs you $99.95 upfront.
 This is far more expensive than other apps like Private Internet Access, NordVPN, and IPVanish, and it only gets more expensive from there.
-The month-to-month plan is a full $12.95 per month, or $155 over a full year’s use, and the six month plan is $59.95 billed upfront, meaning half the amount of time you’d get from similar VPNs in the same category.
-And unlike other plans, we very rarely see ExpressVPN go on sale, which means these prices are the plans you should expect to pay.
+The month-to-month plan is a full $12.95 per month, or $155 over a full year’s use, and the six-month plan is $59.95 billed upfront, meaning half the amount of time you’d get from similar VPNs in the same category.

 Just because ExpressVPN is expensive doesn’t mean it’s not worth the price.
 This is a great VPN, with a solid support team, applications and device support for nearly every platform under the sun, and of course, the best Netflix region-breaking we’ve seen from any VPN to date.
 ExpressVPN is a premium service, but for many, that’s exactly what they want in a VPN they’re paying for, regardless of the price.
 For some, other cheaper VPNs will provide the experience they want online.
 But for those who want a simple VPN that strikes a perfect balance between ease of use and powerful tools, ExpressVPN is a near-perfect VPN.